Menu

 Transition

-Regular links with local Secondary Schools for Year 6 pupils – including children visiting for various events and secondary staff coming to visit us.
+Regular links with local Secondary Schools for Year 6 pupils – including children visiting for various events and secondary staff coming to visit our school

 Specific teaching in PSHE about change / moving on / new challenges.